minoue/UDIMTextureImporter/README.md

 <img src="./img/menu.png" alt= “” width="200">

 *If your textures are sRGB and trying to import them as polypaint, set the gamma slider to 2.2*

+## Known issues
+Tiff images of zip compression type may not work properly for mask import on Windows.
+In that case, use LZW compression Tiff or use another format such as PNG.

 ## Roadmap
 - [x] Vector Displacement